Auto Accident FAQs

-Answer: After an auto accident, it is normal to feel stressed or shaken up.
+After an auto accident, it is normal to feel stressed or shaken up.
 But once you are able to think calmly and rationally, it’s time to take immediate action.
 Here are some things you should immediately following an auto accident—once you have sought medical attention:

 - Do not refuse any medical treatment at the scene or after.
-See a doctor immediately or as soon afterwards as you can.
+See a doctor immediately or as soon afterward as you can.
 Remember, not all injuries surface immediately after an accident.
 Some can take several weeks or even several months to present themselves.

 - Call the police to report to the accident scene.
 At this time they will complete an accident report.
 Under Florida law, you must tell the investigating officer the details about the accident.
 Do not discuss the accident with anyone else at the scene.

 - Take pictures of any damages to your property or your injuries.
 It also helps to have pictures of the surroundings at the scene of the accident and pictures of damage to any of the cars involved.

 - Notify your insurance company and fill out a claim.
 Keep a copy for your records.

 Never accept any responsibility for an accident before speaking with an attorney.
 Contact one of our Jacksonville auto accident attorneys and find how we can fight for your rights.

 What is the length of time I have to file a lawsuit against a third party?